-Witnessing a car accident can leave you with many questions.
-You could be wondering if you could have done more to help the victims, or ensure you followed the proper procedures.
-Consult this quick guide to being a car accident witness for some dos and don’ts for the scene.
+Witnessing a car accident can leave you with a lot of complicated questions.
+You could be wondering if you could have done more to help the victims or ensure you followed the proper procedures.
+Consult this quick guide provided by our Dallas personal injury attorneys for some dos and don’ts for the scene.

 • DO make sure you are in a safe place after you witness an accident.
 If you are a pedestrian, you must stay in pedestrian areas like sidewalks.
 Even medians and shoulders can be dangerous if traffic continues to pass by.
 If you are a driver, pull your vehicle to the side of the road, ensure rescue vehicles have room to navigate, and turn on your flashers or distribute hazard markers.
 Stay a safe distance from the scene unless you are rendering aid to victims.

 • DO dial 911.
+If you are the first to the scene and are not sure if someone else has already called the police, dial 911 and report the accident.
 Even if you are unsure of the extent of the injuries of the parties involved, if vehicle damage has taken place, the police will make a report.
 Give as much detail as you can regarding your location and the nature of the accident.

 • DON’T rush into the scene.
 Sometimes, your assistance will be helpful, but make sure you are not in danger of injury yourself due to broken glass and sharp metal.
 If you choose to enter the scene and render aid to victims, do so cautiously.

 • DON’T offer medical assistance unless necessary.
 It is best to wait for emergency personnel to arrive on-scene.
+You may accidentally make things worse for the victim if you move him or her the incorrect way.
 It often takes only a matter of minutes for EMTs to arrive, and most first aid situations can wait.

 • DO offer other forms of assistance.
 Perhaps victims could use a kind word, a cell phone to call relatives or insurance companies, or a paper and pen to exchange information.
 Offer what you feel you would need if in the shoes of the victims.